survivejs/react-book/manuscript/04_implementing_notes.md

 We are using various important features of React in the snippet above.
 Understanding them is invaluable.
 I have annotated important parts below:

 * `<ul>{notes.map(this.renderNote)}</ul>` - `{}`'s allow us to mix JavaScript syntax within JSX.
 In this case our function returns a list of `li` elements for React to render as a result of our `map`.
-* ``<li key={`note${note.id}`}>`` - In order to tell React in which order to render the elements, we use `key` property.
-It is important that this is unique or otherwise it won't be able to figure out the correct order in which to render.
+* ``<li key={`note${note.id}`}>`` - In order to tell React in which order to render the elements, we use the `key` property.
+It is important that this is unique or otherwise React won't be able to figure out the correct order in which to render.
 If not set, React will give a warning.
 See [Multiple Components](https://facebook.github.io/react/docs/multiple-components.html) for more information.

 If you run the application now, you can see it almost works.
-There's a small glitch but we'll fix it next.
+There's a small glitch but we'll fix that next.

 T> If you want to attach comments to your JSX, just use `{/* no comments */}`.

-## Fixing Note
+## Fixing `Note`

 The problem is that we haven't taken `task` prop in count at `Note`.
 In React terms *props* is a data structure that's passed to a component from outside.
 It is up to the component how it uses this data.
 In the code below I extract the value of a prop and render it.